nillith/PrivilegedTask/README.md

 # PrivilegedTask
-Requesting Runtime Permissions is bound with Activity, Fragment or DialogmentFragment.
+Requesting Runtime Permissions is bound with Activity, Fragment or DialogFragment.
 This Library Helps decouple your task from those context in just a few steps.

 ###1 implement a standalone task
 ```java